 Calculating an Annual Salary from an Hourly Wage

-When you are an hourly employee, there are many variables that can go into your annual salary.
+When you are an hourly employee, there are many variables that can go into your annual salary or annual income.
 Primarily, the first variable is how many hours do you work in a given week.
 Next, is how many weeks do you work in the year.
 Finally, if you get paid time off.

 For example, you may work less all year, but then in the busy season around Christmas, you might increase the number of hours you work.
 Or vice versa, if you are in the landscaping business, you are more likely to work more hours during the summer, and less in the winter (unless you find other jobs off-season of your main job like snow shoveling duties).

 To calculate your annual wage, you need to multiply your hourly pay times by the number of hours that you work in a day.